MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/app-screenshots-and-images.md

 - Don't include images of insensitive gestures, nudity, gambling, currency, drugs, tobacco, or alcohol.
 - Don't use weapons pointing at the viewer or excessive violence and gore.

 The **16:9 "hero" (1920 x 1080 or 3840 x 2160 pixels)** is used in various layouts in the Store on all Windows 10 device types.
 We recommend providing this image, regardless of which OS versions or device types your app targets.
-This image is required for proper display if your listing includes [video trailers](#trailers).
+This image is *required* for proper display if your listing includes [video trailers](#trailers).
 For customers on Windows 10, version 1607 or later, it is used as the main image on the top of your Store listing (or appears after any trailers finish playing).

-The **2:1 (2400 x 1200)** image size may also be used in some promotional layouts.
+The **2:1 (2400 x 1200)** image size is only used if your app supports the Holographic device family.

 When designing your image, keep in mind that in some layouts, we'll apply a gradient over the bottom third so that we can legibly display marketing text over the image.
 Because of this, make sure you avoid placing text and key visual elements in the bottom third.
 Additionally, we may crop your image, so place your app's branding and the most important details in the center.